Obscuretone/obscuretone.github.io/public/posts/en/refactor_plan.md

 Obviously.

-But it is not quite the offer of any major federal party.
+No major federal party quite offers it.

 The Liberals are the party of managed markets.
 Their recent [housing plan](https://liberal.ca/housing-plan/) talks about making the market work better by catalyzing private capital, cutting red tape, lowering building costs, creating Build Canada Homes, financing prefabricated builders, using public land, and helping first-time buyers.
-That is not nothing.
 Some of it is useful.
 But the operating model is still mostly public policy as market enablement: use the state to improve the conditions under which private capital builds, sells, rents, and finances.

 That can build things.